MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-visible.md

 1. Open the *customizations.xml* file.
 1. Locate the root `<RibbonDiffXml>` node.
 1. Locate the `<CommandDefinition>`.
-1. Edit `<RibbonDiffXml>` and make the necessary changes to the `<CommandDefinition>` node that will permit the command to function properly under the correct circumstances to fix the command.
-For more help about declaring commands, see [Define ribbon commands](/powerapps/developer/model-driven-apps/define-ribbon-commands).
+1. Edit `<RibbonDiffXml>` and make the necessary changes to the `<CommandDefinition>` node that will enable the command to function correctly under the correct circumstances to fix the command.
+For more information about how to declare commands, see [Define ribbon commands](/powerapps/developer/model-driven-apps/define-ribbon-commands).
 1. Add the modified *customizations.xml* file back to the solution .zip file.
 1. Import the solution file.
 1. Click **Publish All Customizations**.